Human-first CX

 If your priority is brand voice and retention

 This is where Wild Alaskan, Levain Bakery, True Botanicals, and KREWE all land.
 None of them are anti-AI.
-They run AI deliberately on the team side and keep their customer interactions human.
+They use AI deliberately on the team side and keep their customer interactions human.
+Gartner found in March 2026 that 50% of consumers actively prefer brands that avoid GenAI in customer-facing content, which is the empirical anchor under this choice.
+The retention math is asymmetric: you can win a customer back from a slower response.
+You rarely win one back from a chatbot that misquoted your policy.

 If your priority is cost per ticket